Geometric theta-lifting for the dual pair GSp_{2n}, GSO_{2m}: Introduction

 and

 are the integral operators with kernel $\phi_0$ for the diagram of projections

-The following statement would be an analog of a theorem of Rallis \cite{Ral} for similitude groups (the author have not found its proof in the litterature).
-If $m\le n$ (resp., $m>n$) then $F_G$ (resp., $F_{\tilde H}$) commutes with the actions of global Hecke algebras $\cH_G$, $\cH_{\tilde H}$ with respect to certain homomorphism $\cH_G\to\cH_{\tilde H}$ (resp., $\cH_{\tilde H}\to \cH_G$).
-We prove a geometric version of this result (cf. Theorem~\ref{Th_theta-lifting_functors-general}).
+\sssec{Main result} The following claim would be an analog of a theorem of Rallis \cite{Ral} for similitude groups (the author has not found its proof in the litterature).
+If $m\le n$ (resp., $m>n$) then $F_G$ (resp., $F_H$) commutes with the actions of global Hecke algebras $\cH_G$, $\cH_H$ with respect to certain homomorphism $\cH_G\to\cH_H$ (resp., $\cH_H\to \cH_G$).

+Our main result is a geometric version of this claim (cf. Theorem~\ref{Th_theta-lifting_functors-general}).
 Its precise formulation in the geometric setting involves the $\SL_2$ of Arthur (or rather its maximal torus).
-In the particular case $n=m$ (resp., $m=n+1$) the $\SL_2$ of Arthur dissapears, and the corresponding morphisms of Hecke algebras come from morphisms of L-groups $H^L\to G^L$ (resp, $G^L\to H^L$).
+Write $\Bun_G$ for the stack of $G$-torsors on $X$, similarly for $H$.
+We define the theta-lifting functors $F_G: \D(\Bun_H)\to\D(\Bun_G)$ and $F_H: \D(\Bun_G)\to\D(\Bun_H)$ between the $\DG$-categories of $\Qlb$-sheaves on these stacks.
+Theorem~\ref{Th_theta-lifting_functors-general} claims that for $m\le n$ (resp., $m>n$) the functor $F_G$ (resp., $F_H$) commutes with the actions of Hecke functors with respect to a suitable morphism of $L$-groups $H^L\times\Gm\to G^L$ (resp., $G^L\times\Gm\to H^L$).
+In the particular case $n=m$ (resp., $m=n+1$) the above homomorphism is trivial on the $\Gm$-factor.
+This establishes a special case of the geometric Langlands functoriality.

+This extends a similar result for the pair $(\Sp_{2n}, \SO_{2n})$ from \cite{L2} in two directions.
+On one hand, we consider the similitude groups, and on the other hand, we allow our groups to split on an \'etale degree two cover of $X$.
+To take into account the case of non split groups, we propose in Section~\ref{Sect_Twisted_setting_Hecke_functors} a general setting for the geometric Langlands program for groups, which split on an \'etale Galois cover of the curve $X$.

+\sssec{Applications} There are two striking applications of our Theorem~\ref{Th_theta-lifting_functors-general}.
+Both provide proofs of some particular cases of (some version of) the geometric Langlands conjecture for $G=\GSp_4$ (cf. Conjecture~\ref{Con_2.2.3}).